rushiiMachine/blog/src/content/posts/connecting-to-raspi-via-ethernet/index.md

 # Introduction

-Sometimes there are times where a Raspberry Pi just isn't accessible over WiFi; the connection details could have been misconfigured, the region might've never been set, or perhaps you have no idea why it broke.
+There's times where a Raspberry Pi just isn't accessible over WiFi; the connection details could have been misconfigured, the region might've never been set, or perhaps you have no idea why it broke.
 Either way, now it requires a physical connection to reconfigure it.
 But that becomes challenging when your RPi is already mounted in such a way that makes getting a wired network connection very difficult.
 This is typically where you'd hook up a monitor and keyboard, but I was too lazy to do that.